markste-in/dl_docker/README.md

 3. run *run_docker.sh*
   - it will start *sysfail/dl_docker*
   - it will link the folder *~/docker/share* (where you should store the files you want to work with)
-  - it will expose port 8888 (jupyter notebook) and 6006 (tensorboard)
+  - it will expose port 8888 (jupyter notebook), 6006 (tensorboard) and port 6080 (noVNC)
   - it will open the a browser tab pointing to http://localhost:88888
+4. The docker image can also be accessed via noVNC.
+A recent browser is necessary (HTML5)
 ### Run the pre-build docker
 1. Make sure you have docker installed
 2. run *run_docker.sh*